with Class Teacher - Miss Burne

 Mrs Brenchley

-The Virtues and Values for this half term are eloquent and truthful.
+The Virtues and Values for this half term are curious and active.

 .